OpenFAST/openfast/docs/source/user/api_change.rst

 Module                                        Line  Flag Name        Example Value
 ============================================= ==== =============== ========================================================================================================================================================================================================
 AeroDyn 15                                         TwrTi               0.0000000E+00  6.0000000E+00  1.0000000E+00  1.0000000E-01                 [additional column in *Tower Influence and Aerodynamics* table]
+AeroDyn 15                                    40   UAStartRad          0.25    UAStartRad          - Starting radius for dynamic stall (fraction of rotor radius) [used only when AFAeroMod=2; if line is missing UAStartRad=0]
+AeroDyn 15                                    41   UAEndRad            0.95    UAEndRad            - Ending radius for dynamic stall (fraction of rotor radius) [used only when AFAeroMod=2; if line is missing UAEndRad=1]
 SubDyn                                         8   GuyanLoadCorr.
 False   GuyanLoadCorection  - Include extra moment from lever arm at interface and rotate FEM for floating
 SubDyn                                        15   GuyanDampMod        0       GuyanDampMod - Guyan damping {0=none, 1=Rayleigh Damping, 2=user specified 6x6 matrix}
 SubDyn                                        16   RayleighDamp        0.001, 0.003   RayleighDamp - Mass and stiffness proportional damping  coefficients (Rayleigh Damping) [only if GuyanDampMod=1]